Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 ![Red Light](/assets/images/netherlands/red-light.jpg)

 The Red Light District did not exist outside the system, but within it — regulated, contained, visible.
 Behavior wasn’t denied.
 It was structured into something manageable.

+The same logic appeared elsewhere, though less visibly.

+What is often described as permissive carried its own limits.
+Use was not simply legal, but contained—restricted to specific spaces, structured through designated locations.
+Outside of them, the rules changed.

+Behavior wasn’t fully accepted.
+It was regulated through environment.

+Like other parts of the city, the system did not eliminate what it could not control.
+It defined where it could exist.

 Small details revealed themselves in passing.